knaaptime/seg_networks/paper/introduction.md

 <!-- value add -->
-Now we have both the tools and the logic to test these assumptions and understand the role of abstractions such as euclidean distance-based measures in our assessment of critical social processes such as residential segregation.
+Now we have both the tools and the logic to test these assumptions and understand the role of abstractions such as Euclidean distance-based measures in our assessment of critical social processes such as residential segregation.
 Fast graph algorithms allow us to construct more realistic concepts of spatial weights matrices, and computational statistics allow us to construct and test realistic null hypotheses about the allocation of urban population groups.
 Here, we examine